Will3am13/Robot_Vision_System/Final_Paper.md

 - A dual-camera approach combining the OAK-D-SR for broad detection with a secondary USB camera for precise alignment
 - Distributed processing between the OAK-D-SR's onboard RVC2 and Raspberry Pi maintaining processing speeds below our 200ms threshold

-This architecture balances accuracy, flexibility, and speed within cost constraints of our $1,200 budget, meeting the 95% detection accuracy and ±1cm localization precision requirements at 1 meter range.
+This architecture balances accuracy, flexibility, and speed within the cost constraints of our $1,200 budget, meeting the 95% detection accuracy and ±1cm localization precision requirements at 1 meter range.

 The House of Quality analysis shaped our design by prioritizing customer needs against technical capabilities.
 It highlights areas where current market offerings fall short of customer needs, specifically in cost-effective solutions that maintain adequate accuracy.